Inside Greece’s tourist tragedies as Michael Mosley and four others die in 11 days

 Athens, a city of five million people which sits in a coastal bowl jammed with apartment blocks and flanked by mountains, is one of the hottest cities in Europe.

 Scientists warn that summer temperatures there could rise by an average of two degrees by 2050.
-Athens mayor Haris Doukas has tried to create more shade by planting 2,000 trees.
+City mayor Haris Doukas has tried to create more shade by planting 2,000 trees.

 Temperatures across the country began to ease on Friday, with forecasters saying the heat will return to average for this time of year at 31 to 33 degrees.